deepak786/Random-Thought-Firebase/README.md

 Get the random thought from Firebase records.

 ## key.json
-Download your serviceAccountKey from Firebase Project under **settings/Service Accounts** tab and then click on **Generate new private key** button
+Download your serviceAccountKey from Firebase Project under **settings/Service Accounts** tab and then click on **Generate new private key** button.
+Put the contents of that file into this file.

-## script.js
-copy your database url and replace at https://thoughts-sample.firebaseio.com
+## Import Dummy Data from data.json
+Import the json file "data.json" into your Firebase realtime database under path "${DATABASE_URL}/thoughts/".

+## Run the Script and test
+After importing the dummy data from data.json, you can run the script as `node script.js`